georgemblack/web/README.md

 ## Running Locally

-For running locally, you will need credentials with access to Google Cloud Storage:
+For running locally, you will need credentials with access to Google Cloud Storage.
+You may also need to set the environment:

 ```
 export GOOGLE_APPLICATION_CREDENTIALS=/path/to/credentials.json
+export ENVIRONMENT=staging
 ```

 To start the server locally, run: